 Extra connection time during the bedtime routine is great, but set some limits and stick to them.
-If you give in too much, bedtime doesn’t start pushing too late and our toddlers begin the overtired meltdown.
+If you give in too much, bedtime starts pushing too late and our toddlers begin the overtired meltdown.

 Integrate any stalling tactics into the routine and then don’t give in.
-Just one more book for 5 more hugs and kisses push bedtime too late.
-It will be much easier for your toddler to settle in at bedtime and have a consolidated night of sleep, if he or she isn’t overtired.
+Just one more book or 5 more hugs and kisses push bedtime too late.
+It will be much easier for your toddler to settle in at bedtime and have a consolidated night of sleep if he or she isn’t overtired.

 I promise that you and your toddler will adjust – it’s going to take some time!
-Hopefully these tip to managing your toddler’s sleep with a new baby will help!
+Hopefully, these tips to managing your toddler’s sleep with a new baby will help!

 p.s.
 Congrats on your new baby!
 Did you know that with a Newborn Sleep Jumpstart consultation, we can set you up with healthy sleep habits from the start?
 100% worth the investment.

 p.p.s.
-If these tips help, tag us on Insta @bellalunasleep so we can celebrate with you!
+If these tips help, tag us on Insta @bellalunafamily so we can celebrate with you!

 P.S.
 Want to stay connected?